Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Preliminaries

 \subsection{Correlated Equilibria in Games}

-In this section, we formally define the various {\em solution concepts} of correlated equilibria that we will be working with in this paper: {\em normal-form coarse correlated equilibrium} (NFCCE), {\em extensive-form coarse correlated equilibrium} (EFCCE), and {\em extensive-form correlated equilibrium} (EFCE).
-We first give some intuition.
-These notions of correlated equilibria can be thought of as correlated strategies of play that can be {\em enforced by a mediator}.
-The mediator selects a strategy profile $\pi \sim \mu$, and, when each player reaches an infoset $I$, the mediator gives a {\em recommendation} that player to play the action prescribed by $\pi$ at $I$.
+Most notions of correlated equilibria in extensive-form games, including {\em normal-form coarse correlated equilibrium} (NFCCE), {\em extensive-form coarse correlated equilibrium} (EFCCE), and {\em extensive-form correlated equilibrium} (EFCE), can be thought of as correlated strategies of play that can be {\em enforced by a mediator}.
+The mediator first computes and publicly announces a correlated profile $\mu$.
+Then, {\em privately}, the mediator selects a pure profile $\vx \sim \mu$.
+Then, whenever a player $i$ reaches an infoset $I$, the mediator gives a {\em recommendation} that $i$ play the action played by $\vx_i$ at $I$.
 The player may also choose to {\em deviate}, in which case they do not need to follow the recommendations of the mediator, but the mediator also no longer {\em gives} recommendations for the remainder of the game.
-The different notions of correlation are separated by what types of deviations are allowed. \begin{enumerate} \item In NFCCE, a player may only deviate at the very beginning of the game.
+The different notions of correlation are separated by what types of deviations are allowed (see also \Cref{fig:difference between correlated solution concepts}). \begin{itemize} \item In NFCCE, a player may only deviate at the very beginning of the game.
 If she chooses not to deviate, she must follow all mediator recommendations for the whole game. \item In EFCCE, a player may deviate at each of her infosets {\em before} seeing a recommendation.
-However, if she chooses not to deviate, she must play the recommended action. \item In EFCE, a player may deviate at each of her infosets {\em after} seeing a recommendation, by instead playing a different action. \end{enumerate} To formalize these notions, we use the language of {\em trigger agents} introduced by \citet{Gordon08:No}.
+However, if she chooses not to deviate, she must play the recommended action. \item In EFCE, a player may deviate at each of her infosets {\em after} seeing a recommendation, by instead playing a different action. \end{itemize}